prahaladsharma/Chat_Flutter_app/README.md

 # flutter_app

-Flutter demo for reading data from a JSON file.
+Flutter demo for adding type message in chat list by calling a parent class method from child class.
 ## Getting Started

 This project is a starting point for a Flutter application.